killme2008/clojure-control/README.md

 		lein jar

-And there will be a file named "control-x.x-snapshot.jar" at project directory.Then use as a standard jar by adding it to your classpath.
+And there will be a file named "control-0.1-SNAPSHOT.jar" at project directory.Then use as a standard jar by adding it to your classpath.

 ##Getting started